zyy17/toml2docs/README.md

 # 🚧 toml2docs

-`toml2docs` is a tool to generate a Markdown document from toml.
+`toml2docs` is a tool that generates a Markdown document from toml.

 The tool will discover the comments from the toml file and generate a description for each field.
 For example: